radondb/radon/docs/radon_sql_support.md

 `Instructions`

  * Support cross-partition count, sum, avg, max, min and other aggregate functions, Aggregate functions only support for numeric values
- * Support cross-partition order by, group by, limit and other operations, *field must be in select_expr*
+ * Support cross-partition order by, group by, limit and other operations, *group by field must be in select_expr*
  * Group by suggest to be used with aggregation function, avoid using group by alone when returning non-`group by` fields.
  * Support complex queries such as joins.
  * Support where and having clause, having doesn't support aggregate function temporarily.